itsjustwhitee/eyecan-logo-detector/DATASET_GENERATOR.md

 ## Notes on `--num_workers`

 pipelime's Underfolder writer supports parallel writing via Python multiprocessing.
-Each worker forks the process, duplicating the entire in-memory sample list.
-On machines with limited RAM this causes the OS to kill the process (OOM).
+Each worker forks the process, duplicating the entire in-memory batch.
 The safe default is `0` (single-threaded).
-Increase to `1` or `2` only if you have several GB of free RAM.
+Increase to `1` or `2` only if you have several GB of free RAM per batch.

 ---